 Upon termination of a participant's employment, or because of death, the value of the participant's accounts, including the value of all Employer matching and profit sharing contributions, is distributable in either a lump sum, partial amount or systematic withdrawal per the participant's request.
 An automatic distribution will occur within 90 days if the participant's balance is \$5 thousand or less.
 If the balance is \$1 thousand or less, the distribution will be in the form of cash.
-If the balance is \$5 thousand or less but more than \$1 thousand, the balance will automatically be rolled over to an Individual Retirement Account ("IRA") with Fidelity.
-Prior to May 1, 2017, the distribution would only have been for the participant's vested interest in their account and the IRA would have been established for the participant at Millennium Trust, a financial services company servicing individuals.
-Prior to May 1, 2017, for those terminating employment with less than two years of qualified service, the value of nonvested Employer matching and profit sharing contributions was forfeited and used to reduce subsequent Employer matching and profit sharing contributions to the Plan.
+If the balance is \$5 thousand or less but more than \$1 thousand, the balance will automatically be rolled over into an Individual Retirement Account ("IRA") with Fidelity.

 A participant invested in the K-C Stock Fund earns dividends quarterly and has the option to reinvest the dividends earned into the fund or receive a distribution.
-Dividends distributed to participants during the years ended December 31, 2018 and 2017 were \$2.4 million and \$2.6 million, respectively, and are included in benefits paid to participants on the Statements of Changes in Net Assets Available for Benefits.
+Dividends distributed to participants during the years ended December 31, 2019 and 2018 were \$2.1 million and \$2.4 million, respectively, and are included in benefits paid to participants on the Statements of Changes in Net Assets Available for Benefits.